Trump vows veto as Democrats try to block emergency order

 WASHINGTON – Democrats controlling the House have teed up a vote next week to block President Donald Trump from using a national emergency declaration to fund a wall along the U.S.-Mexico border, accelerating a showdown in Congress that could divide Republicans and lead to Trump's first veto.

-The Democrats introduced a resolution Friday to block Trump's declaration, and House Speaker Nancy Pelosi, D-Calif., said the House would vote on the measure Tuesday.
+The Democrats introduced a resolution Friday to block Trump's declaration, and House Speaker Nancy Pelosi said the House would vote on the measure Tuesday.
 It is sure to pass, and the GOP-run Senate may adopt it as well.
 Trump quickly promised a veto.

 "Will I veto it?
 100 percent," Trump told reporters at the White House.